Course Code: GES106

 Discuss the best practices for patient communication.
 Understand AMA guidelines and the PhRMA code.

 Cover the best practices for successfully selling pharmaceutical drugs.
 Understand various relationships between sales reps, physicians, vendors, and patients.

-Brian Kennedy is the director at NAPSRx, a pharmaceutical sales representative association in the United States that provides training, continuing education, and seminars notices to applicants pursuing a pharmaceutical sales career.
-Brian obtained his Bachelor's in Finance from the University of Illinois.
-Brian has held sales positions with Fortune 500 companies and has promoted the education of sales representatives through NAPSRx.
+Brian Kennedy is the director at NAPSRx, a pharmaceutical sales representative association that provides training and continuing education to applicants pursuing a pharmaceutical sales career.
+He obtained a bachelor’s in finance from the University of Illinois.
+Kennedy has held sales positions with Fortune 500 companies.

-This program is for you if you're interested in learning job skills for pharmaceutical sales opportunities and if you're interested in becoming certified in this field.
+This course is for you if you're interested in learning job skills for pharmaceutical sales opportunities and if you're interested in becoming certified in this field.

 Students should be proficient in keyboarding, have a basic understanding of a word-processing computer program (Microsoft Word recommended), and have a command of English grammar and punctuation.
 No healthcare or medical-office work experience is required.

 The instructional materials required for this course are included in enrollment and will be available online.